 We use PayPal for payments here at Swappa because they provide protections for both sides of the transaction — buyer and seller.
 A bit more specific, Swappa uses PayPal for Marketplaces, which allows a buyer to send a payment to the seller, and to Swappa, in one payment transaction.
-While this simplifies things on the buyer side, from time-to-time, it can cause some confusion on the seller side due to what PayPal lists as the Partner Fee.
+While this simplifies things on the buyer side, from time to time, it can cause some confusion on the seller side due to what PayPal lists as the Partner Fee.

 Does Swappa charge any seller fees?

-That is an accurate statement, but due to how PayPal for Marketplaces works, sellers see two fees listed in the transaction details for any payment they receive from a Swappa sale.
+Additionally, due to how PayPal for Marketplaces works, sellers see two fees listed in the transaction details for any payment they receive from a Swappa sale.

 The first fee is the standard PayPal fee, which is charged by PayPal.
 The PayPal fee is always shown in the transaction details and those can be found in your PayPal account history.
 However, checking the details of the transaction is where a seller may notice the second fee, the Partner Fee.

 What is a PayPal Partner Fee?

 The Partner Fee is included as a part of a PayPal for Marketplaces transaction.
 This partner fee can mean different things for different marketplaces.
 On Swappa, the Partner Fee is a combination of the seller fee, buyer fee, and sales tax (where required).

 When a seller creates a listing on Swappa, one of the first pieces of information they enter is an Ask Price, and sellers pay 3% of their Ask Price for the seller fee.
 As an example:

 - If you list an item with a $100 ask price, you pay $3 to Swappa and receive a payment of $97 (minus PayPal payment processing fees).